 - Pinch of kosher salt

-1 Beat the butter: In the bowl of a stand mixer (or a large mixing bowl and a hand mixer) beat the butter until creamy.
+In the bowl of a stand mixer (or a large mixing bowl and a hand mixer) beat the butter until creamy.

-2 Add the sugar and a little cream: Add 2 cups of powdered sugar and 1 tablespoon of heavy cream.
+Add 2 cups of powdered sugar and 1 tablespoon of heavy cream.
 Mix on low until the powdered sugar is incorporated into the butter, scrape down the sides, then turn up the mixer to high and beat for 1 minute.
 Scrape down the bowl and repeat the process with the remaining 2 cups of powdered sugar and another 1 tablespoon of cream.

-3 Add the extract and salt: Add the vanilla and salt and beat to combine.
+Add the vanilla and salt and beat to combine.
 If the buttercream seems too stiff, beat in an additional 1-2 tablespoons of cream at a time.
 You want it to hold a peak, but be soft enough to spread with little effort.